Skip to main content

 Add SQL to the postgres step and rename the API

-You can configure the chart to show monthly revenue by summing up prices of all the orders made on a monthly basis:
+We'll configure the chart to show monthly revenue by summing up prices of all the orders made on a monthly basis.

-1. Properties panel > Y axis, remove id series, making Y-axis only graph the price of orders.
+1. Y axis - remove id series, making Y-axis only graph the price of orders.

-2. Properties panel > Y aggregation > select Sum.
+2. Y aggregation - select Sum.
 This defines how you want to aggregate individual order prices over a time period.

-3. Properties panel > X axis Style > X time granularity, select Monthly.
+3. X axis Styles > X time granularity - select Monthly.
 This allows you to sum prices of all the orders made in a month-by-month basis, to create a Monthly Revenue chart.

 Set the chart's properties as needed